rodtoll/isy-js/README.md

 * `deviceType` - Type of device.
 See ISY.DEVICE_TYPE_XXXXX for possible values.
 * `connectionType` - Type of connection to the Insteon network.
 Possible values - "Insteon Wired", "Insteon Wireless", "Insteon MorningLinc", "ZWave".
 See isydevicetypes.json for the map.
 * `batteryOperated` - true if this is a battery powered device, false otherwise.
+* `lastChanged` - Date/time the last time this library saw that the device characteristics have changed.

 The sendXXXCommand are functions which tell the device to move the specified state.
 The local device will not update it's state until the ISY has acknowledged the change.
 To get the last acknowledged state call the getXXXXState commands.